-The number of students enrolling in the programme increased gradually over the last eight years.
-While in the years 2014 to 2016 the intake was on average 230 incoming students per year, the intake in the years 2021 and 2022 was on average 300 students per year.
-The number of incoming students taking the major/track Automotive Technology is quite stable over the years at about 90 students.
-Over the years, about 30 % of the incoming students are international students, coming mainly from European countries.
+The number of students enrolling in the programme fluctuated the last eight years, but the gradual increase of incoming students has been the trend.
+While in the years 2013 to 2015 the intake was yearly 95 students on average, the intake in the years 2018 to 2020 had grown to 120 students per year on average.
+About 30 % of the incoming students are international students, coming mainly from countries outside of Europe.
+Programme management is content about the intake numbers of international students.
 Both staff and students indicated students from different backgrounds to mix well in the programme.
-The percentage of international students to attract more Dutch students to balance the student body.
-The proportion of female students is low, varying between 6 % and 12 % of total intake.
+The proportion of female students in the last five years is quite stable at about 15 % of total intake.
 Programme management is making efforts to raise the percentage of female students.